Skilled Legal Counsel Throughout Serious Charges

-What do shoplifting, bad checks, breaking into a car, and a shakedown have in common?
-They can all potentially be charged as felony crimes.
-Many of our clients arrested for theft, burglary or robbery charges do not realize just how much trouble they are in.
+What do shoplifting, bad checks, breaking into a car and a shakedown have in common?
+They can all result in felony charges.
+Many of our clients arrested for theft, burglary or robbery do not realize just how much trouble they are in.

-Steven Wetter uses his knowledge from 18 years of experience as a criminal defense lawyer and former prosecutor to fight charges of:
+Steven Wetter uses his knowledge from over 20 years of experience as a criminal defense lawyer and former prosecutor to fight charges of: